OleIdole/NTNU-Kossel-XL-DIY-3D-printer/SoftWare.md

 Download the newest version of Cura at Ultimaker's official website, [click here.](https://ultimaker.com/en/products/cura-software)<br>

+### Printer settings
-First you must add the printer as it is not part of the default printers in Cura.
+First you must add the printer as it is not part of the default printers in Cura.<br>
 Go to settings > printer > add printer.<br>
 Select custom > custom FDM printer, then you need to enter all the settings for the printer.<br>

 Enter the settings as shown in the picture below.